 We have four dog friendly cottages at High Winder above Ullswater.
 The cottages are all within the grounds of the owners 17th century home, sharing a beautiful outlook and a wonderful air of tranquillity.
 Booked together, they can sleep up to 20 guests.

 High Winder is located on a private lane affording a high level of peacefulness that is rarely found in today’s busy world.
 The location is a few miles from Pooley Bridge at the head of Ullswater.

-The homely and relaxing cottages range in size from one bedroom to 4 bedrooms so there is something for everyone.
+The homey and relaxing cottages range in size from one bedroom to 4 bedrooms so there is something for everyone.
 You could even book the whole lot for a big celebration or walking holiday!

 Here is a taste of the cottages at High Winder, you can click on the link for each cottage to read more or make a booking . . . . . .